virtualidentityag/generator-robotype/app/templates/README.md

 ```

 ### API
-The RESTful API and data model is defined in separate JSON files in the /api directory.
-Each type is defined in an individual file (products.json, users.json).
+The APIs and data models are defined in separate JSON files located inside the /api directory.
+Each type has its own JSON file (products.json, users.json).
+On how to describe the APIs and the data models please consult the [Swagger RESTful API Documentation Specification](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md)

+By specifing a "mockValue" in your models you can define what kind of mock data the mock server should return for each property in your model.
+For the functions available take a look at the functions.js of the vi mock server (/node_modules/vi-mock-server/functions.js).

 To extend or build your own API, you can define new types based on the examples given.
-To make them publicly available, you have to extend the mapping in the ApiService factory (/app/apiService.js):
+To access them in you application, you have to extend the mapping in the ApiService factory (/app/apiService.js):
 ```js
 angular.module('app')
   .factory('ApiService', function () {